Motorcycle Emptiness: Music video

 The video was filmed during a promotional visit to Japan in various locations, including the Shibuya Crossing and Cosmo Clock 21.
 It features the whole band, but with Bradfield appearing most, standing stationary and performing the song as crowds surge around him.
 The band appear in non-sequential shots, exploring the sites of Japan.
 At one point, Edwards appears trying to gain the attention of a tortoise.

 Remix

 The song was remixed by Apollo-440 under their alternative name Stealth Sonic Orchestra as a piece of classical-style music.
 This remix was available as a track on the single "Australia" (taken from their 1996 album Everything Must Go), and was also used by T-Mobile for an advertising campaign in 2003.

-Contestant David Martin performed an acoustic version in 2002 during the knockout stages of the hit UK reality show, Fame Academy (series 1) which was well received by the judges.
+A contestant, David Martin, performed an acoustic version in 2002 during the knockout stages of the first series of the reality show, Fame Academy.

 Legacy

 In 2006, Q magazine readers voted the song as the 88th best song ever.